emirandm/apple-ios-samples/README.md

 # Mirror of Apple's iOS samples

 This repository mirrors [Apple's iOS samples](https://developer.apple.com/library/ios/navigation/#section=Resource%20Types&topic=Sample%20Code).
+I am adding updated or new samples as i come across to them.
+Master has exact copies from Apple Sample code.
+I play around with them in branches, updating them or fixing some bugs due to new xcode or swift versions.
+If are doing the same please help me (and other like us) to update it.

+I tried to fix the ruby file but i don't have the expertise nor the time to continue to trying :(, if you want to help me/us (comunity) out please have a look and we can update the repository.

 | Name | Topic | Framework | Description |
 | --- | --- | --- | --- |